ggriffis/base-whatever/readme.md

 ![Image](https://raw.github.com/ggriffis/base-whatever/master/app/assets/images/numbers_duh.jpg?raw=true)

-This app will take input of a base for a numbering system and the number as represented in the numbering system and then convert it to its equivalent in the regular base 10 numbering system we are accustomed to.
+This app will convert numbers from any numbering system (up to 37) into the base 10 numbering system or vice versa.
 For example, base 2 with a number of 11 would convert to 3 in the base 10 numbering system.
-Here is a website with more information about these concepts.
-A future version of this app will allow you to convert the other way, from base 10 to another base.
+Here is a website with more information about these concepts: http://betterexplained.com/articles/numbers-and-bases/.